Jan 15, 2026

 The following list outlines the specific criteria for acceptance and enrollment in the BSN program:

-- Final grade point average (GPA) 2.5 or higher;
+• Final grade point average (GPA) 2.5 or higher in high school or college-level course work

-- Satisfactory completion of all general education and pre-nursing courses (grade of C or better) prior to beginning nursing courses;
+• Satisfactory completion of all general education and pre-nursing courses (grade of C or better) prior to beginning nursing courses in year two

 *English Second Language Students